 The Baseball Analogy

-Because at the end of the day most people don't wake up at 2 o'clock in the morning and say “Hmmmm, marketing?
-No.” They know that marketing connects the dots to a positive P&L outcome that grows revenue, grows margins, and grows the client list.
+Because at the end of the day, most people don't wake up at 2 o'clock in the morning and say, “Hmmm, marketing?
+No.” They know that marketing connects the dots to a positive P&L outcome that grows revenue, gross margins, and the client list.

 The Bottom Line